Working to make government more effective

 3. As a revenue source to allow the US government to cut other taxes – that means tariffs need to be permanent but there also needs to be relatively little import substitution.

 President Trump is imposing these tariffs using various emergency and national security powers which means he can act without Congressional authority – though Congress could in theory revoke those powers.
+There are legal challenges to some of the tariffs he is imposing.

 What will be the economic impact of US trade policy on the UK?